szerner/my-health/README.md

 # MyHealth
-**MyHealth** is a project to administer your personal health data (blood pressure, heart frequency, body weight) and view your data as a table or a chart.
+**MyHealth** is a personal project to administer users and their health data (blood pressure, heart frequency, body weight).
+All data can be viewed as tables or charts.

 It uses an Angular frontend and Microsoft .NET Core 2 / Entity Framework Core 2 for it's backend.